October 6, 2020, 11:30 a.m. (letter from the President)

 Waynesburg University cannot guarantee an environment free of COVID-19 risks, and the strategies addressed in the University's plan recognize that reality.
 While much has gone into this effort to protect the WU community, we trust that each member of the WU campus community will ultimately accept responsibility for their own health and safety and act in a manner that demonstrates respect and consideration for those around them.

-Hygiene, sanitation and face coverings on campus
+Hygiene, sanitation and masks on campus

-Two reusable face coverings and two pairs of gloves will be provided to every student and employee for their personal use.
+Two reusable masks and two pairs of gloves will be provided to every student and employee for their personal use.
 Additional gloves, perishable supplies, cleaning materials, disinfectants and necessary PPE will be made available as needed for the entire campus community to ensure the safest environment possible for all on campus.

 The University has also designated a COVID Health & Safety Officer who is in charge of carrying out the University’s COVID-19 safety procedures.
 Please direct questions about this plan and its implementation or concerns related to individuals failing to follow this plan to the COVID Health and Safety Officer.